 - Human rights, migration, and the U.S.-Mexico border.

 - Community outreach, including educational materials and support for K-12 and Community college educators and students.

-- CLAS, with funding from the Tinker Foundation, offers Graduate Field Research Grants for summer fieldwork in Latin America.
+- Tinker Foundation scholarships for Graduate Field Research Grants for summer fieldwork in Latin America.